Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 The distribution of sales prices in 2025 shows a strongly right-skewed pattern, with the overwhelming majority of transactions concentrated in the mid-tier price bands that define the Portland Region condo market.

-The histogram reveals a clear double peak: the highest concentration in the $225,000–$299,000 range (626 sales, 26.6% of total), closely followed by $300,000–$374,000 (622 sales, 26.5%).
+The histogram reveals a clear double peak: the highest concentration in the $225,000–under-$300,000 range (626 sales, 26.6% of total), closely followed by $300,000–under-$375,000 (622 sales, 26.5%).
 Together, these two bins capture more than half of all sales (53.1%), underscoring the dominance of affordable to moderately priced units.
 The cumulative share below $450,000 reaches 81.2%, confirming that the vast majority of condo activity remained accessible to a broad range of buyers.
 This mid-tier hump aligns with the typical buyer profile in the region (first-time buyers, downsizers, young couples, and investors seeking entry-level or urban alternatives).

-The long but extremely thin right tail (scattered sales above $750,000) does indicate the presence of a luxury condo market in the region (mostly in Portland urban core areas).
+The long but extremely thin right tail (scattered sales at or above $750,000) does indicate the presence of a luxury condo market in the region (mostly in Portland urban core areas).
 While this segment represents only a small fraction of total volume, it demonstrates that high-end demand persists in select locations with premium features, views, and amenities—even in a year marked by overall softening.

 The following histogram shows the distribution of price per square foot for condo units in 2025: